rackeshnavale87/Contact_Me-for-private-repository-projects./README.md

 # Contact_Me

-For Kernel space programming/System programming projects and work please contact me at:-
+For Kernel space programming/System programming projects and work please you can contact me at:-

-- "navale[AT]usc[DOT]edu"
 - "navale[DOT]rakesh[AT]yahoo[DOT]com"